A1231 road: Washington

 The road passes over the A19 and heads west toward Washington as the 'Sunderland Highway'.
 Just past the A19, the A1231 runs along the southern edge of the Nissan car plant.
-The A1231 crosses the A182 'Washington Highway' as it passes the 'Galleries' Washington town centre.
+The A1231 crosses the A182, 'Washington Highway', as it passes the Galleries Shopping Centre in Washington town centre.

 The A1231 terminates as a feeder to the north-bound A1 north west of Birtley.

-Despite being designated a primary route, Sunderland City Council deem it necessary to close this section of the road on several Sundays each summer for 'essential maintenance'.
-Other main roads in the town such as the A182 and A195 are maintained without needing to be closed.
-It may be the most frequently closed road in England.